-Mehrana Nazari is an Iranian-Canadian visual artist specializing in photography and passionate about art history.
-Her photographic work explores personal narrative, identity, and emotion, using self-portraiture and self-representation as tools for communication and expression.
-Through her images, she examines her inner feelings, struggles, and thoughts, creating work that is deeply personal yet resonates with broader human experiences.
+Mehrana Nazari is an Iranian-Canadian visual artist specializing in photography, with a strong engagement in art history.
+Her photographic practice explores personal narrative, identity, and emotion, using self-portraiture and constructed imagery as tools for expression.
+Through her work, she examines inner states, feelings of displacement, memory, and psychological tension, creating images that are deeply personal while resonating with broader human experiences.

-By combining creative practice with critical research, Mehrana fosters a dialogue between personal expression and historical inquiry, using both photography and research to explore the stories and structures that shape our understanding of art and identity.
+By bringing together creative practice and critical research, Mehrana creates a dialogue between personal experience and historical inquiry.
+Through both photography and writing, she explores the emotional and structural conditions that shape how we understand art, identity, and place.

 Education: